sofiabod/ascii/README.md

 npm run dev
 ```

-Upload a video or image (or try a sample) and it renders as ASCII art in the browser.
+upload a video or image (or try a sample) and it renders as ASCII art in the browser.
 You can copy the ASCII text output or get embed code to use it on your own site.

 ## Library